TazerFlash/SP_Repository/xor5/readme.md

 first, we take the dimensions of the image into consideration and then take the rgb bytes.

-After using the XORImage() functyion, we get the key.
+After using the XORImage() function, we get the key.

 The python code implementation of the same is attached in this directoy under the name: "xor5.py".